 - Other dementias: 3%

-6. People from black, asian and minority ethnic groups and dementia
+7. People from black, Asian and minority ethnic groups and dementia

-It is estimated that in 2011 there were 25,000 people with dementia from black, asian and minority ethnic (BAME) groups in England and Wales.
+It is estimated that in 2011 there were 25,000 people with dementia from black, asian and minority ethnic (BAME) groups in England and Wales (Alzheimer's Society, 2012).
 This number is expected to double to 50,000 by 2026 and rise to over 172,000 by 2051.
 This is a nearly a seven-fold increase in 40 years, compared to just over a two-fold increase in the numbers of people with dementia across the whole UK population in the same time period.

 People with learning disabilities may experience a higher risk of dementia because of premature ageing.
 Also, people with Down's syndrome have an increased genetic risk of developing dementia.
 Additional specialist support and services need to be provided to meet their increasing needs.